-Section A - JUVENILE DELINQUENCY CASE: The Caption
+Section A - COMMITMENT CASE: The Caption

-- 1. Fill in the county where the Juvenile Delinquency case was filed.
+- 1. Fill in the county where the Civil Commitment case was filed.
 If you are unsure of any information needed for the caption, you can find this information on any official court document from your case or your ROA. - 2.
 Look at your ROA or court document to: - a.
 Fill in the Judicial District for the county where the case was filed. - b.
 Fill in the Court File Number from the case. - c.
-Fill in "Juvenile Delinquency" for Case Type. - 3.
-In a Juvenile Delinquency case fill in "In the Matter of the Welfare of:" and then your name as listed on the court document. - 4.
-There is nothing to fill in on this line for a Juvenile Delinquency case.
+Fill in the Case Type. - 3.
+Fill in "In the Matter of the Civil Commitment of: your name (as it appears in the ROA or court document)." - 4.
+Line 4 will be left blank.